 Once every three years, the Plan is required to obtain an independent review of its investment portfolio and the results of its investment policies as administered by its money managers.
-The investment policy statement was last amended in August 2020.
+The Plan retains an independent investment consultant that reports to the Board quarterly to satisfy this requirement.
+The investment policy statement was last amended in September 2022.